CodosaurusLLC/CodosaurusLLC.github.io/sum-of-a-batch/fix.md

 <h3>Just Too Weak</h3>

-If your mead is too weak but you like the sweetness, again there are multiple causes, and you need to figure your ABV.
+If your mead is too weak but you like the sweetness, again there are multiple causes, and you need to figure your ABV.&nbsp;
+Be aware, it may simply _taste_ weak, but actually _be_ strong, _especially_ when it's sweet.&nbsp;
+I'll ass-u-me you really do want it stronger than it is.

 In the most likely case, your yeast hit its alcohol tolerance, leaving a good amount of sugars unfermented, but not so much that you think it's too sweet.&nbsp;
+(Otherwise you'd be looking at the "Too Sweet And Strong" section.)

-To fix this,
+To fix this, you can boost it with some existing alcohol, like vodka or Everclear.&nbsp;
+However, I for one consider that to be cheating!&nbsp; ;-)

-you can add some more alcohol-resistant yeast and probably some more honey.&nbsp;
+Alternately, you can add some more alcohol-resistant yeast and probably some more honey.&nbsp;
-(Why add more honey?&nbsp;
+Why add more honey, you probably wonder?&nbsp;
-Because a lot of it will be _fermented_ by the new yeast.&nbsp;
+Because a lot of it will be _fermented_ by the new yeast, in order to boost the strength.&nbsp;
-You need to replace that, to maintain the sweetness.)
+You need to replace that, to maintain the sweetness you like.

 To predict how that will turn out, go to
 <a href="/sum-of-a-batch/plan.html">the batch planning calculator</a>,